-CAIRO – 16 November 2020: The Central Bank of Egypt (CBE), on behalf of the Ministry of Finance, issued LE 11 billion in treasury bonds on Monday, Nov.
-11.
+CAIRO - 12 September 2022: The Central Bank of Egypt (CBE), on behalf of the Ministry of Finance, is set to issue LE 11 billion in treasury bonds (T-bonds) on ٍMonday, September 12.

-The T-bonds were offered in three installments, with the first valued at LE 2.5 billion with a two-year term, and the second worth LE 5 billion with a five-year term.
+The T-bonds were offered in three instalments, with the first valued at LE 7 billion with a 1.5-year term, the second worth LE 3.5 billion with a three-year term, and the third worth LE 500 million with a seven-year term.

 The government borrows through bonds and treasury bills over different periods of time, and government banks are the largest purchasers of them.

 The Ministry of Finance intends to offer 28 bids for treasury bills and bonds worth LE 251.5 billion during September, as part of a government plan that aims to borrow LE 818 billion from the local market during the first quarter of the new fiscal year 2022/2023.